Nurturing a Love of Learning: A Guide for Parents

 Build a Reading-Rich Routine

-The simplest and most impactful habit you can form with your child is reading together.
-Starting young, even before they fully understand the words, creates a comforting association between books and connection.
-Make visiting the library a regular ritual—not just for borrowing books, but as a mini adventure.
-As your child gets older, encourage them to select books that pique their interest and set aside quiet time for independent reading.
-The more freedom they have to choose, the more likely they are to read for pleasure.
-Reading is the gateway to every subject, and once it becomes a habit, it becomes a superpower.
+Make visiting the library a cherished ritual.
+Use it not only for borrowing books but as a mini-adventure.
+As your child grows, encourage them to choose books that interest them.
+Set aside quiet times for independent reading.
+The more freedom they have, the more likely they are to read for pleasure.
+Reading becomes a superpower—a gateway to every subject.

 Book-Inspired Poster Projects